HelloWorksGroup/ahko4k/README.md

 ## Usage

-ahko scans two levels of directories in the watch folder.
-The number of objects per directory level is limited to 16.
-This means that a maximum of 16x16 = 256 objects can be listed.
+ahko4k scans two levels of directories in the watch folder.
+The number of objects per directory level is limited to 4.
+This means that a maximum of 4x4 = 16objects can be listed.
-This is because too many objects would NOT make the launcher "quick" enough.

 ### icon